Steve Jackson – consultant clinical scientist

 Dr David Buckley – honorary MR physicist

 David joined the group in July 2020.
 He is seconded to the group part-time from his job at the University of Leeds as a Professor of Medical Physics specialising in MRI.
-David’s role at The Christie is to support MRI in the radiology department (both clinical practice and research) and to support studies on the MR simulator in the proton beam therapy centre and the MR-Linac.
+David’s role at The Christie is to support research studies on the MR simulator in the proton beam therapy centre and the MR-Linac.

 David has a wealth of experience in MRI research, having obtained his PhD in MRI back in the previous century.
 Between 1999 and 2008, he worked for The University of Manchester where he was involved in several studies at The Christie and acted as a PhD supervisor.